juliafalcao/sim-si-la-bim/README.md

 ### cases

-For organization purposes, each Case describes which graphemes will be joined with the vowel to form a syllable, or separated.
+As organized in the paper, each Case describes which graphemes will be joined with the vowel to form a syllable, or separated.

 | case   | action                                                                                           |
 |--------|--------------------------------------------------------------------------------------------------|